How To Grow Squash In A Vertical Garden

 Summer Squash

-Yellow Straight or Crookneck Squash is probably what you are thinking when you imagine a squash.
-They are bulbous at the bottom and thin at the top, or neck.
+When you imagine a squash, Yellow Straight or Crookneck Squash is probably what you are thinking.
+They are bulbous at the bottom and thin at the top or neck.
 They are typically bright yellow and are smooth-skinned.

-Round zucchini is essentially the same as regular zucchini, but round.
-They are great to use for stuffing, or you can even use them as a substitute for a bread bowl for soup.
+Round zucchini is essentially the same as regular zucchini but round.
+They are great for stuffing, or you can even use them as a substitute for a bread bowl for soup.

 Patty Pan Squash are shaped like small flying saucers with scalloped edges.
-They are tougher than yellow squash or zucchini which makes them a great addition to stews.
+They are more challenging than yellow squash or zucchini, which makes them a great addition to stews.
 They can be either green or yellow in color.

 Winter Squash

-Winter Squash has a thicker rind and can be stored for use later in the winter, hence the name.
-These type of squash tend to be larger and heavier, you the fruit will need additional support so they don’t break off as they grow.
+Winter squash has a thicker rind and can be stored for use later in the winter, hence the name.
+These types of squash tend to be larger and heavier, so the fruit will need additional support so they don’t break off as they grow.

 There are several types of winter squash commonly grown.

-Acorn Squash is shaped like an acorn and weighs between one to two lbs.
+Acorn squash is shaped like an acorn and weighs between one and two lbs.
 It is yellowish-orange in color and has a mild sweet flavor.
 It is very versatile and can be cooked in several ways.

-Butternut Squash is a fairly large squash so will benefit from the same support as spaghetti squash.
+Butternut squash is a reasonably large squash, so that it will benefit from the same support as spaghetti squash.
 It is the sweetest variety of winter squash.
-It is wonderful in soup, roasted, or sautéed.
+It is beautiful in soup, roasted, or sautéed.

 Water Frequently and Well